TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-05-25-the-bulletproof-event-naming-for-symfony-event-dispatcher.md

 tweet: "New Post on #php 🐘 blog: The Bulletproof Event Naming For #Symfony Event Dispatcher"

 updated_since: "May 2020"
+updated_message: "Updated with Symfony 4.3 syntax, that supports class-name events out of the box."
 ---

 ## 1. Start with *Stringly*